eea/art17-consultation/docs/user/source/roles.rst

 Manual assessments
 ------------------

-Public Users, Stakeholders and National Expert can only view assessments with "OK" decision.
+Public Users and Stakeholders can only view assessments with "OK" decision.
 Users that can add assessments, can also edit or mark as deleted (only for their own).
 Only one assessment can be added per (country, biogeoregion, species/habitat) pair.